-One HDR transfer function defined for use in television is the "Perceptual Quantization" (PQ) developed by Dolby.
+One HDR transfer function set defined for use in television is the "Perceptual Quantization" (PQ) developed by Dolby.
 PQ is defined as a reference display transfer curve, or EOTF, that is employed on the mastering monitor used in the reference viewing environment.
-The curve is designed to minimize visibility of banding on a display over the brightness range of 0 to 10,000 cd/m2.
-SMPTE standardized the PQ curve in ST 2084 [9] and the ITU-R standardized it in BT.2100 [5].
+The transfer function is designed to minimize visibility of banding on a display over the brightness range of 0 to 10,000 cd/m2.
+SMPTE standardized the PQ EOTF in ST 2084 [9] and the ITU-R standardized the EOTF, OETF, and OOTF transfer functions in BT.2100 [5].
 ST 2084 specifies the shape of the curve over a range of 0 to 1 but does not specify SDI code values for the 0 and 1 values.
 Table 9 in BT.2100 [5] describes the code mapping for both narrow range and full range code values.8